On 19 March 2021, ENCATC presented its Research Interest Clusters (RICs).

 Who can join a RIC?

-ENCATC members can (1) get assistance to match their research interests, (2) propose a new research cluster by the deadline of 19 May 2021 and can also (3) join a research cluster.
+ENCATC members can (1)) propose a new research cluster by the deadline of 30 June 2021 and can also (2) join a research cluster.
 Members of ENCATC’s ‘sister’ networks AAAE and TACPS and non-affiliated individuals will also be considered.

 ENCATC members who are interested to get their research interests matched with and meet a potential co-convenor/s are invited to participate in process with RIC speed-date events.